Project-HOPS/H.O.P.S./l.Power and Thrust.md

 #Power Output/Input#
 ---
-The hydrogen-oxygen reaction produces water and energy equal to approximately 572kJ which will be used as thrust to exerert an upwards force to lift off the driver and the jetpack.
+The hydrogen-oxygen reaction produces water and energy equal to approximately 572kJ which will be used as thrust to exert an upwards force to lift off the driver and the jetpack.

 In order for the jetpack to retain a constant height (ΣF = 0 N) it requires the 4 thrusters to exert a total constant force of 631N vertically.
 Thereforce to calculate the power required we need to take into consideration the time taken for the trip to a certain location, the force it will exert as well as the distance travelled.